 If your activities involve drinking, plan ahead for a safe ride home.

-The price of impaired driving
+The cost of impaired driving

 B.C. has the toughest drinking and driving laws in Canada.
 If you’re caught driving impaired, you could face these penalties:

 You may also have to pay a

 If you crash while driving impaired, you're likely in breach of your insurance policy.
-That means you could be personally responsible for 100 per cent of the costs if you damage someone else's property or injure them.
+That means you could be personally responsible for 100 percent of the costs if you damage someone else's property or injure them.